About HIV and AIDS

 HIV and AIDS are rare in Australian children.

 HIV spreads through the exchange of human fluids like blood, semen or breastmilk.
 This kind of exchange can happen during pregnancy, birth, breastfeeding, unprotected sex and needle-sharing.

-The HIV virus spreads through the exchange of human fluids, such as blood or semen.
-You can’t get it through direct body contact or by kissing.
+You can’t get HIV from the environment, through skin-to-skin contact or by kissing.
 There’s no danger of your child getting HIV by coming into normal contact with another child or adult who has HIV, unless there’s an exchange of body fluids.

 The earliest symptoms of HIV are so similar to other viral illnesses that they’re easy to miss.
-But most infected children are born infected, so their parents and carers can look out for symptoms like:
+Infected children might show signs of a weakened immune system like:

 - failure to gain weight, or weight loss